 Experiences from the six early adopter cities – which cover a range of planning needs, data ecosystems, and structures for sanitation service delivery – are being used to guide plans to scale up use of the tool and support its institutionalization in national decision-making processes.
 National partners are expected to facilitate replication with new cities and utilities, in their countries and at the regional level.

-The Bill & Melinda Gates Foundation is supporting the work of the CWIS SAP project, and is developed by Athena Infonomics in collaboration with Eastern and Southern Africa Water and Sanitation Regulators Association (ESAWAS), and Aguaconsult.
+The CWIS SAP project is developed by Athena Infonomics in collaboration with Eastern and Southern Africa Water and Sanitation Regulators Association (ESAWAS), and Aguaconsult supported by the Bill & Melinda Gates Foundation